Ashlalala/aajonusnet/texts/Misc/Community/Symptoms.md

 ### From Healthfully

+**Comment**
-Water retention is the retention of fluids in the body.
+- Water retention is the retention of fluids in the body.
 It is sometimes a mineral deficiency or mineral imbalance where cells are unable to utilize water.
 Or it is dilution of toxins.

 **Diet Protocol**
 - 🍊 **Grapefruit** helps regulate water retention.